erebe/personal-server/README.md

 ...
 ```
 If you are using the helm chart, there is a variable/flag to toggle the usage of host network.
-Save your yaml file in your repository and update your Makefile to deploy it
+Save your YAML file in your repository and update your Makefile to deploy it

 ```Bash
 k8s: